domenicomanna/domenicomanna.com/src/content/posts/draft-2020-2-9-reactContext/index.md

 We can see that the value is an object that contains an array of `clotheItems`, the `toggleFavorite` function and the `isLoading` status.
 So, this is the value that will be returned when `useContext` is called in any child component of the `ClothesContextProvider` component.

-Now we just need to make one last change before we are able to run our app.
+Now we just need to make one last change before we can run our app.
 Since we are using routes, we need to render our app with a router.
 Let's replace the existing code in the `index.tsx` file with the following code:

 ```tsx:title=index.tsx
 import React from "react"